 Organizational Readiness Level Foundational Sustaining Assessing Execution List of questions that should be asked to further assess and measure progress YES/NO utilization of this system (including Are organizational behavior expect with follow-up plans and identified reviewed regularly?
-Are professional accountability state behaviors) in place, used, and regularly evaluated? rly defined reporting system and measure g follow-up and feedback processes)? stations, such as use of huddles and briefings, d owners of action items, implemented and andards (e.g., a process to address disruptive ularly evaluated? amwork and clear communication in place, n/reconciliation programs in place, utilized,
+Are professional accountability stat behaviors) in place, used, and regularly Are specific tools to encourage teat used, and regularly evaluated? rly defined reporting system and measure g follow-up and feedback processes)? tations, such as use of huddles and briefings, d owners of action items, implemented and andards (e.g., a process to address disruptive ularly evaluated? amwork and clear communication in place, n/reconciliation programs in place, utilized,